by G. Jack Urso

 We the

-"Love for Rent," the ABC Sunday night movie, at 9 on Channel 7, that
+Rent,” the ABC Sunday night movie, at 9 on Channel 7, that even as brainless,

 Comely Anjanette